elinscott/ase_koopmans/doc/ase/formula.rst

-.. module:: ase.utils.formula
+.. module:: ase.formula

 Chemical formula type
 =====================

 .. warning::

     This module is preliminary!
-API is a moving target.
+API may change or disappear in the future.

 .. autoclass:: Formula
     :members: